Tender Evaluation

 Definition

 Tender evaluation is the systematic assessment of tenders received in a procurement procedure.
-The evaluation typically follows a structured process: first, verifying compliance with formal requirements; second, assessing the bidder's suitability (or verifying ESPD declarations); third, checking that the tender meets mandatory technical requirements; and finally, scoring the tender against the published award criteria.
+The evaluation typically follows a structured process: first, verifying compliance with formal requirements (submission on time, correct format, required documents included); second, assessing the bidder's suitability or verifying ESPD declarations (economic standing, technical capability, exclusion grounds); third, checking that the tender meets mandatory technical requirements (specifications, minimum quality levels); and finally, scoring the tender against the published award criteria (price, quality, or both).
 The evaluation must be conducted using only the criteria and weightings published in the procurement documents.
 The evaluation process must be documented to ensure traceability and enable judicial review.
-It is governed by the award criteria provisions in Sections 93-98 of the Public Procurement Act (1397/2016).
+It is governed by the award criteria provisions in Sections 93-98 of the Public Procurement Act (1397/2016), implementing Articles 56 and 67-68 of EU Directive 2014/24/EU.
+The evaluation panel typically consists of subject-matter experts from the contracting authority, sometimes supplemented by external advisors.
+Panel members must be impartial and must declare any conflicts of interest.
+The scoring methodology must be applied consistently across all tenders.
+For quality criteria, evaluators assign scores based on the published scoring scale (commonly 1-5 or 0-100), and these scores are weighted according to the published criteria weightings.
+The final ranking determines the contract award.

 Practical Example